qualcomm/cloudai-inference-samples/easy-to-get-started/README.md

 ## Requirements

-To run this sample, one needs to obtain an account and API key from Cirrascale *here*.
+To run this sample, one needs to obtain an account and API key from Cirrascale [here](https://aisuite.cirrascale.com/home).

 ## Installation Instructions